lgnbhl/felixl.github.io/_posts/2019-12-16-leaflet-map.md

 - explore the top recurrings words and make new methodological choices;
 - recreate the infographic as an interactive world map using Leaflet.

-As always my analysis is fully reproducible, so you can get my R code from [Github repository](https://github.com/lgnbhl/blogposts/tree/master/leaflet-map) or on my online RStudio Cloud session.
+As always my analysis is fully reproducible, so you can get my R code from my [Github repository](https://github.com/lgnbhl/blogposts/tree/master/leaflet-map) or on my online RStudio Cloud session.

 ## Scraping 193 Wikipedia pages